martinholden-skillsoft/node-percipio-metadatadownload/README.md

 ## Environment Configuration

-Set the following environment variables, or use the [.env](.env) file
+Set the following environment variables, or create a .env file by copying [.env.example](.env.example) to .env and populating the values.

 | ENV        | Required | Description                                                                                                                                                                                                                                                                                                                                                                                                               |
 | ---------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |